 Cropital in the Philippines, which provides farmers with low-interest loans, acts as a distribution channel for people who want to fund and support the farmers, because they have already set up systems to disburse funds, monitor and advise farmers.

 We believe large corporations can leverage the work of startups to achieve their strategic and sustainability goals.
 The Open Innovation approach works best when both the corporation and startup have distinct strengths and value propositions that complement one another to create a greater impact.

 For example, a rice company can partner with a startup focusing on building a digital community to provide contracted farmers with a platform to connect with other farmers or post questions to experts.
 A crop protection company can partner with a startup that provides pest and disease diagnosis and recommendations, as a means to increase sales.
 A seed company can partner with a startup focusing on low-interest loans to help reduce the risk of default while ensuring that farmers receive quality seeds.

 Some have already done so.
 In Thailand, Thai Wah has been piloting with Adatos AI to provide a yield prediction solution using satellite data, which will enable Thai Wah to better support farmers.
-In the Philippines, YARA has piloted with Cropital to reduce credit risk and provide quality input.
+In the Philippines, Yara and Bayer has piloted with Cropital to reduce credit risk and provide quality input.
 In Myanmar, Golden Sunland is partnering with Village Link to collect farmers’ data and provide advisory services.